TroutTrout

 Continuous Improvement

 Adopting a continuous improvement mindset is essential for Zero Trust in OT environments.
-Regularly review and adjust your metrics to reflect changes in infrastructure, threat landscape, or compliance requirements.
+Regularly review and adjust your metrics to reflect changes in infrastructure, threat environment, or compliance requirements.

 Conclusion